 The fact that we aren’t able to be present in the moment and make things nice for those around us because we aren’t enjoying this time makes us feel inadequate.

-We all have this preconceived notion that we are supposed to be happy during this time of year when Salvation Army bells are ringing and carols are being sung and when there are Christmas pageants and holiday parties to attend.
+We all have this preconceived notion that we are supposed to be happy during this time of year when Salvation Army bells are ringing and carols are on the radio.

 We try things like making the cookies we used to make with our mother or grandmother thinking it will somehow capture some of the old energy it used to bring, then it leaves us feeling dry and hung over and like we don’t even want to try.